Rishit-dagli/Rishit-dagli.github.io/_posts/2021-06-18-gradient-centralization.md

 subclass the `RMSProp` optimizer class modifying the `tf.keras.optimizers.Optimizer.get_gradients()` method where we now implement Gradient Centralization.
-On a high level the idea is that let us say we obtain our gradients through back propogation for a Dense or Convolution layer we then compute the mean of the column vectors of the weight matrix, and then remove the mean from each column vector.
+On a high level the idea is that let us say we obtain our gradients through back propagation for a Dense or Convolution layer we then compute the mean of the column vectors of the weight matrix, and then remove the mean from each column vector.

 The experiments in [this paper](https://arxiv.org/abs/2004.01461) on various